 I’ve decided to transition from Software Engineering Manager to Technical Agile Coaching.
-As a Manager, my main focus was on supporting the effectiveness and satisfaction of the team.
-This change is really just a matter of working towards the same goal from a different angle.
+As a Manager, my main focus was on supporting the effectiveness and job satisfaction of the team.
+This change is really just a matter of working towards the same goals from a different angle.

 I bring a very large competitive advantage to the role, given my background.
 Many Agile coaches are not intimately familiar with the software development process or the tools used for developing software in Agile environments.
 I have experience configuring and using these tools to support agility as well as team effectiveness and efficiency, through running software groups and working closely with IT/Infrastructure leads focused on the same.
 Some examples of these skills are:

 - Configuring Jira to support the team’s workflow, roles, working agreements, and metadata.

 - Using confluence in a way that promotes knowledge sharing, frequent updates, and reuse.
 This includes pulling data about epics and stories into Confluence so the documentation is tied to the actual work

 - Setting up continuous integration / deployment pipelines, release strategies, branching strategies, and repository/version control integration to support fast feedback